api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 swap the proceeds to native currency, and send the adequate bid amount to Api3ServerV1OevExtension contract.

-This is the signature of the function:
+This is the signature of the `payOevBid` function:

 ```solidity
 function payOevBid(